 As for my personal connection to this building?

-I lived at The Rise intermittently, between September and December 1978, while it was still an Assessment Centre, it was the first Care Home I was a resident of.
+I lived at The Rise intermittently, between the months of September and December 1978, while it was still an Assessment Centre, it was my very fist experience of local authority ‘care’.